joe-dev-public/nearest-station/README.md

 - Decorate with mode-of-transport logos if available
 - Specify journey times (and distances) if available
 - Consider London vs non-London(!)
+- Works (*well!*) outside London, despite using TfL API.
+Is using another API necessary? :P